Scarpa Mescalito Review

 Edging

 The comfort forward design of the Mescalito makes it less adept at edging than other shoes we tested.
 The outsole has less of a 'climbing zone' and outside edge than other shoes we tested.
 With its emphasis on approaching the mountains, the shoe is decidedly less sensitive for precision big toe placement than other shoes in the review.
-The lacing system extends almost to the toes offering a snugger fit when you need increased performance.
+The lacing system extends almost to the toes, offering a snugger fit when you need increased performance.

 Smearing

-While the Mescaolito uses the same high-quality Vibram rubber that accounts for about half of the outsoles we tested, the sparser lug pattern on this shoe meant less overall rubber contact with the rock, and therefore slightly less friction when smearing.
+While the Mescalito uses the same high-quality Vibram rubber that accounts for about half of the outsoles we tested, the sparser lug pattern on this shoe meant less overall rubber contact with the rock, and therefore slightly less friction when smearing.

 Crack Climbing

 The durable leather upper, supportive midsole, and a generous amount of rubber on the toe rand make this one of the most enjoyable shoes to slam into a crack and crank on.
 With all the support and protection, you don't have to be delicate when jamming your foot.
-Due to it's higher volume toe box, it doesn't fit into thin cracks as well as thinner shoes we tested.
+Due to its higher volume toe box, it doesn't fit into thin cracks as well as thinner shoes we tested.

 Hiking Comfort